We Love Paving project

 Fast, accurate estimates that help you close more jobs.
 Less guesswork, more profit.

-If you’re planning to resurface or install a new blacktop driveway in 2025, understanding the real costs can help you budget smart.
-Prices vary based on materials, thickness, location, and labor — but we’ve broken down everything you need to know in this updated cost guide.
+If you plan to repave or install a new asphalt driveway in 2026, understanding the actual costs will help you plan your budget wisely.
+Prices vary based on materials, thickness, location, and labor, but this updated cost guide explains everything you need to know.

 Pro tip: Driveways with poor base preparation or thin asphalt layers may crack within a few years, costing more in repairs than building it right the first time.